vMarkusK/Ansible-Veeam/README.md

 Besides an Ansible Playbook for the unattended installation of Veeam Backup & Replication servers, this repository contains my Ansible modules for the management of Veeam Backup & Replication.

-The Veeam modules are based on the Veeam PS cmdlets.
+The Veeam modules are based on the Veeam PowerShell cmdlets ([Veeam PowerShell Reference](https://helpcenter.veeam.com/docs/backup/powershell/cmdlets.html?ver=95u4)).
+All modules are designed to be executed on a Veeam Veeam Backup & Replication server with installed console and PowerShell Snapin, no remote connection.

 ### Project Owner